k3jph/k3jph.github.io/service/maryland-defense-force.md

-Maryland State Service Ribbon is awarded to Maryland Military Department service members who have completed five good continuous years of faithful, honorable, and efficient service to the State of Maryland as a member of the Maryland Army or Air National Guard, or Maryland Defense Force.
+Maryland State Service Ribbon is awarded to Maryland Military Department service members who have completed five good continuous years of faithful, honorable, and efficient service to the State of Maryland as a member of the Maryland Army National Guard, Maryland Air National Guard, or Maryland Defense Force.

-The addition of one bronze botonee is for ten years of service.
+The addition of two bronze botonees is for fifteen years of service.

 ### <a id='MDDFCR' />Maryland Defense Force Commendation Ribbon